 One of the most important Qurbani rules surrounds when the sacrifice must be completed.
 Islamic guidelines state that Qurbani should be performed between the 10th and 12th days of Dhul Hijjah, the final month in the Islamic calendar.
 This is particularly important as Eid ul-Adha takes place across this three day period and Qurbani should be completed after the initial Eid ul-Adha prayers on the first day.
 In total, this gives Muslims three days to complete their Qurbani correctly.
 Even if an individual has taken part in an animal sacrifice before these three days, they must do so again during the Eid ul-Adha celebrations for their Udhiya to be considered valid.

 The health and condition of the animal is also very important.
 Animals that are weak, blind, physically disabled, or those who are young, have broken horns or no teeth are ineligible.
 Regarding the types of animals that can be used for Qurbani, people generally opt for a goat.
-However sheep, cow, bull, buffalo or camel are also acceptable.
+However, sheep, cows, bulls, buffalo and camels are also acceptable.

 Saying the Takbeer at the time of sacrifice is paramount to ensuring a successful and acceptable Qurbani.
 Bismillahi Allahu Akbar (in the name of Allah, Allah is Great) are the correct words to say at that moment.
-It is not necessary to say these words out loud.
+It is not necessary to say these words aloud.

-With Eid-ul-Adha just a month or so away, it is important that Muslims who will be performing Qurbani for the first time this year to get it done properly.
+With Eid-ul-Adha not far away, it is important that Muslims who will be performing Qurbani for the first time this year can complete it properly.
 May Allah SWT give us the opportunity to perform Hajj next year Inshallah.
 May he accept our sacrifice as a testament to our faith and belief.
 Ameen!